-In eastern Iowa, the highly eroded and dissected pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969, Prior; 1976).
+In eastern Iowa, the highly eroded and dissected pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
 These sediments are the youngest regionally extensive Quaternary deposits and were deposited between 30,000 and 12,000 years ago.
-Loess is thickest, in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Iowa River valley).
-Two loess units were deposited across eastern Iowa, the older Pisgah Formation and the younger Peoria Loess.
+Loess is thickest in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Cedar River valley).
+Two loess units were deposited across eastern Iowa: the older Pisgah Formation and the younger Peoria Loess.
 The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geosol.
-Most likely the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989) The Pisgah Formation is typically buried by Peoria Formation loess.
-The Peoria Formation loess accmulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago and was followed by a period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
-Outside the Iowa Erosion Surface Peoria Loess continued to accumulate until 13,000 B.P; and in some parts of the IES a thin increment of loess accumulated as the climate ameliorated approximately 14,000 to 12,000 years ago.
+Most likely, the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989).
+The Pisgah Formation is typically buried by Peoria Formation loess.
+The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago and was followed by a period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
 This period of intense cold and ensuing upland erosion led to the development of the distinctive landform recognized at the Iowan Erosion Surface (Prior, 1976).
-T During this period surface soils were removed from the Iowan Erosion surface and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a lag deposit referred to as a "stone line".
+A periglacial environment prevailed during this period with intensive freeze-thaw action, solifluction, strong winds, and a host of other periglacial processes (Walters, 1996).
+The result was that surface soils were removed from the Iowan Erosion surface and the Pre-Illinoian till surface was significantly eroded.
+This resulted in the development of a region-wide colluvial lag deposit referred to as a "stone line".
+Other common features of this region are isolated and uneroded topographic highs of loess mantled Pre-Illinoian till.
+These elongated or elliptical shaped ridges have a directional orientation from northwest to southeast east and exist as erosional outliers of the once higher and older landscape.
+Another common feature are ice-wedge casts, which developed in the colluvial sediments and stone lines.
+The ice wedges are remnants of icewedge polygons that formed in frozen sediments (permafrost) during this period of intense cold.
+Thick packages of stratified loamy and sandy sediments located low in the upland landscape and adjacent to streams are remnants of solifluction lobes dating to this period.
 The depositional history of the Iowan Surface was under great debate for an extended period of time.
 Early researchers believed the Iowan Surface was a separate glaciation occurring sometime between the Illinois and the Wisconsin episodes.
 Later work disproved this idea and determined that erosional processes controlled the landscape development (Ruhe et al., 1968).
-Hallberg et al., (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface and to reiterate Ruhe's classic work and to illustrate the need for continued research in the area.
+Hallberg et al., (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface, to reiterate Ruhe's classic work on stepped erosion surfaces, and to illustrate the need for continued research in the area.
+Beyond the Iowa Erosion Surface, the Peoria Loess continued to accumulate until 13,000 B.P. and in some parts of the IES, a thin increment of loess accumulated as the climate ameliorated approximately 14,000 to 12,000 years ago.